ikbajpai/Digital-Image-Processing-OpenCV-in-Visual-Studio/README.md

 # Digital_Image_Processing
-Here i have used OpenCV through Python in Google Colab to read and resize an image
+Here, I have used OpenCV through Python in Google Colab to read and resize an image